-Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+Appropriate engineering controls

+Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
-The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
+The basic types of engineering controls are:

+Process controls which involve changing the way a job activity or process is done to reduce the risk.

 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.

 Personal protection

+Eye and face protection

+- Safety glasses with side shields.

+- ► Chemical goggles.

+- Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.

+Skin protection

+See Hand protection below

+NOTE:

-Eye and face protection Safety glasses with unperforated side shields may be used where continuous eye protection is desirable, as in laboratories; spectacles are not sufficient where complete eye protection is needed such as when handling bulk-quantities, where there is a danger of splashing, or if the material may be under pressure.
-Chemical goggles.whenever there is a danger of the material coming in contact with the eyes; goggles must be properly fitted.
-Full face shield (20 cm, 8 in minimum) may be required for supplementary but never for primary protection of eyes; these afford face protection.
-Alternatively a gas mask may replace splash goggles and face shields.
-Skin protection See Hand protection below Hands/feet protection Elbow length PVC gloves NOTE: The material may produce skin sensitisation in predisposed individuals.
-Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.
-Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.
+- The material may produce skin sensitisation in predisposed individuals.
+Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact. - Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.

 The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.

 The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.

+Hands/feet protection

 Personal hygiene is a key element of effective hand care.

+▶ Neoprene rubber gloves

+Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present.

+- polychloroprene.

+- nitrile rubber.

+- butvl rubber.

+Body protection

+Other protection

-Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present. polychloroprene. polychloroprene. butyl rubber.
-Body protection See Other protection below Other protection Employees working with confirmed human carcinogens should be provided with, and be required to wear, clean, full body protective clothing (smocks, coveralls, or long-sleeved shirt and pants), shoe covers and gloves prior to entering the regulated area.
-[AS/NZS ISO 6529:2006 or national equivalent] Employees engaged in handling operations involving carcinogens should be provided with, and required to wear and use half-face filter-type respirators with filters for dusts, mists and fumes, or air purifying canisters or cartridges.
+See Other protection below

+- Employees working with confirmed human carcinogens should be provided with, and be required to wear, clean, full body protective clothing (smocks, coveralls, or long-sleeved shirt and pants), shoe covers and gloves prior to entering the regulated area.
+[AS/NZS ISO 6529:2006 or national equivalent] - Employees engaged in handling operations involving carcinogens should be provided with, and required to wear and use half-face filter-type respirators with filters for dusts, mists and fumes, or air purifying canisters or cartridges.
 A respirator affording higher levels of protection may be substituted.
-[AS/NZS 1715 or national equivalent] Emergency deluge showers and eyewash fountains, supplied with potable water, should be located near, within sight of, and on the same level with locations where direct exposure is likely.
+[AS/NZS 1715 or national equivalent] - Emergency deluge showers and eyewash fountains, supplied with potable water, should be located near, within sight of, and on the same level with locations where direct exposure is likely.

 Prior to each exit from an area containing confirmed human carcinogens, employees should be required to remove and leave protective clothing and equipment at the point of exit and at the last exit of the day, to place used clothing and equipment in impervious containers at the point of exit for purposes of decontamination or disposal.
 The contents of such impervious containers must be identified with suitable labels.
 For maintenance and decontamination activities, authorized employees entering the area should be provided with and required to wear clean, impervious garments, including gloves, boots and continuous-air supplied hood.

-Prior to removing protective garments the employee should undergo decontamination and be required to shower upon removal of the garments and hood.
-Overalls.
-P.V.C apron.
-Barrier cream.
-Skin cleansing cream.
+- Prior to removing protective garments the employee should undergo decontamination and be required to shower upon removal of the garments and hood.

+- Overalls.

+- P.V.C apron.

+- Barrier cream.

+- Skin cleansing cream.